Joi/joi.github.io/_recipes/fish-meuniere.md

 <p>Heat frying oil in skillet (non-stick helps) over high heat.
 (I shoot for about 350ºF but you might fry smaller fish a bit higher.
 People tend to suggest 350ºF - 375ºF)</p>
 <p>Add 1 Tbsp of butter and swirl and wait for foaming to subside.
 Put fish in.
 (Bone-side down for bigger fillets.)
 Reduce heat to medium and cook until golden brown and meat is opaque.
 If thick fish, measure with a probe and target 130 - 140ºF.
 This shouldn't take long.
 Maybe 2-3 min per side.
 Faster for smaller fish.</p>
 <p>Transfer the fillets to heated plates and stick in oven at 200ºF if you have oven on.</p>
 <p>Heat the 4 Tbsp of butter in a skillet over medium high heat until it melts.
 Should be about a minute.
-Add nuts and swirl until the butter is brown sells nutty. - another minute or so.</p>
+Add nuts and swirl until the butter is brown smells nutty - another minute or so.</p>
 <p>Top the fish with parsley.</p>
 <p>Ad lemon juice to butter and season with salt.
 Cover fish with brown butter sauce and serve with lemon wedges.</p>
 </div>	</div>